Skip navigation

 Boost the Return on Your Investment

 Investing in your education can yield great returns.
-Our online and on-campus Bachelor of Science in Professional Studies – Business degree equips you with leadership and management skills to give you a competitive advantage in corporate and nonprofit settings.
-You’ll build on core knowledge of leadership and communication and gain practical skills in accounting, finance and marketing.
+Our online and on-campus Bachelor of Science in Professional Studies – Business degree can equip you with leadership and management skills to give you a competitive advantage in corporate and nonprofit settings.
+You can build on core knowledge of leadership and communication and gain practical skills in accounting, finance and marketing.

 On Campus, Online